-Eastern View: Saltwater fish is warming, but fresh water fish less so.
+Saltwater fish is warming, but freshwater fish less so.
 Salmon is mild and not too hot, so this is a great fish for Vatas, and an okay dish for Pittas unless they have an active aggravation.

 Salmon’s sweet taste reduces dryness and weakness.
 It’s a tissue healer and the sweet taste benefits the mucous membranes lining the mouth, lungs, digestive, urinary, and reproductive systems.
 The sweet taste helps to clear a dry throat and lungs by enhancing expectoration.
-It also benefits the complexion, improves hair and nail quality and helps sooth the voice.
+It also benefits the complexion, improves hair and nail quality, and helps soothe the voice.

-When we add cilantro, a popular Indian spice used in curry – we add an invaluable medicine.
+When we add cilantro – we add an invaluable medicine.
 Cilantro soothes an irritated digestive system and cools any burning sensations in the body.
-It’s sweet aroma can help lift the spirits and reduce depression.
-It is pungent, bitter and sweet and slightly oily and it reduces excess Vata and Pitta.
+Its sweet aroma can help lift spirits and reduce depression.
+It is pungent, bitter and sweet, and slightly oily and it reduces excess Vata and Pitta.

-Cilantro also known as coriander is an excellent remedy for promoting digestion.
-Its especially good at building your metabolism without aggravating any acidity.
+Cilantro is also known as coriander is an excellent remedy for promoting digestion.
+It’s especially good at building your metabolism without aggravating any acidity.
 It can be used safely when there is any inflammation in the digestive system and when the digestive fire needs strengthening.

 Cilantro is a great anti-allergenic remedy and helps with allergic rhinitis, and is especially good at clearing toxins from the skin.
 It has an antispasmodic effect in the lungs and acts as an expectorant clearing mucus and congestion.
 Great for clearing summer colds this time of year.

 Salmon is rich in high-quality protein.
-Like omega-3 fats, protein is an essential nutrient that must be consumed through your diet.
 Your body requires protein to heal, protect bone health and prevent muscle loss, among other things.
 Salmon provides 22–25 grams of protein per 3.5-ounce serving.